digidem/comapeo-core/docs/development/sync-redesign.md

 }

 type DeviceGroupProgress = {
+  /**
-  /** are we actively replicating this group with this device right now */
+   * Is this group actively replicating with this device?
+True only when both
+   * sides have enabled it (the replication channels are open), so this tells
+   * a consumer whether the other device is syncing with us, not just our own
+   * intent.
+   */
   isSyncEnabled: boolean
   /** channel is up and nothing left to send or receive with this device */
   isComplete: boolean